Nsohko/WhisperSG/README.md

 </em></p>
 </br>

 WhisperX was designed to work with a [faster-whisper](https://github.com/SYSTRAN/faster-whisper) backend model.
 This is a reimplementation of whisper that uses CTranslate2 to provide even faster transcription with lower GPU memory requirements.
-As such, before our model can be integrated with WhisperX, it must first be converted to use CTranslate2.
+As such, before our model can be integrated with WhisperX, it must first be converted using CTranslate2.
 Luckily, this can be done easily using the Python [CTranslate2 library](https://opennmt.net/CTranslate2/guides/transformers.html#whisper).

 ### 2.7.
 Real-Time Transcription